Veterans Death and Survivor Benefits Guide

 Burial Flag

-- May be provided to family members or close friends
+- Available to next of kin, family members, or close friends

 Headstones, Markers, and Medallions

-The veteran's death connected to: - Service-related illness or injury (including unclaimed complications) - Conditions never formally recognized during the veteran's lifetime - Complications from VA medical treatment - VA vocational program participation (VR&E) - Veteran held 100% rating for qualifying duration (10 years prior to death, 5 years post-discharge, or 1 year for former POWs)
+DIC is available when the veteran's death resulted from: - Died from a service-connected illness or injury including unclaimed complications - Service-related conditions never formally recognized during the veteran's lifetime - VA medical care or treatment complications - Participation in VA work programs like Veteran Readiness and Employment (VR&E) - Service-connected disability rated at 100% for required time periods (10 years prior, 5 years after discharge, or 1 year for former POWs)

-Surviving spouse must meet at least one criterion: - Marriage occurred before January 1, 1957 - Marriage within 15 years of veteran's discharge - Marriage lasted at least one year before veteran's death
+To qualify as a surviving spouse, ONE of these conditions must apply: - Married before January 1, 1957 - Married within 15 years of the veteran's discharge from service - Married for at least one year before the veteran's death

-Additional amounts available for: - Spouses needing aid and attendance or who are housebound - Parents requiring aid and attendance - Spouses with minor children - 8-year provision: additional $360.85 when veteran held 100% rating for 8+ years before death - Per-child supplements for children under 18
+Enhanced payments available for: - Housebound or aid-and-attendance-eligible spouses - Parents requiring aid and attendance - Spouses with children under 18 - 8-year kicker if veteran was rated 100% for 8+ years before death

 How to Apply

-Recommendation: Work with a Veterans Service Officer for assistance.
+Recommendation: Use a Veterans Service Officer (VSO) for assistance with the application process.

 Resources